burcudsr/Beats_per_Minute_of_Songs/README.md

 | **XGBRegressor** | -0.008001 | 26.550723 | 21.263813 |

 ### 📈 Analysis Summary
 The competition utilizes **Root Mean Squared Error (RMSE)** as the primary evaluation metric.
 Our analysis shows that while multiple models were tested, the **Gradient Boosting** regressor provided the most competitive performance in minimizing prediction error.
-This project serves as a baseline for understanding how audio features drive BPM variance.